 The Tax Assessor is responsible for the assessment and listing of all taxable property within the City of Portland.
 The property tax finances a major portion of the city and school budgets.
 Detailed property information such as lot size, building size, building sketch, photographs, etc. is available at our website.
 Individual real estate and personal property tax roll information may be accessed by clicking onto the appropriate tax roll choice in the left hand column of the screen.

-FY22 tax bills are expected to be mailed just after Labor Day.
+FY22 tax bills are expected to be mailed the week of September 13th, 2021.
 Taxes are due in two installments:

 The first half of tax amounts due is Friday, October 22, 2021

 The second half of tax amounts due is Friday, March 18, 2022